momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 5. Your results should look like this:

+6. We will need to get the appropriate source table and GIS file.
+Click on

 Option 2: US Census Bureau
 Now it's time to download your census block groups.
 You can do this from the [Census Bureau TIGER/Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) website.